varun-jay-vj/varun-jay-vj/readme.md

 ## Strategy & Tech

-This is my personal space to learn & experiment with new technology.
+A space to solve business problems with new tech.

 - 💬 Ask me about ... enterprise technology - startups & products
 - 📫 How to reach me: ... connect with me on LinkedIn or follow my newsletter on Substack
-- ⚡ Fun fact: ...
-I love solving business problems & learning about new tech 🚀

 🌐 Connect with Me